ABOUT SEA – Shoreline Education for Awareness, Inc.

 History: SEA, Inc. was founded in Bandon, OR in 1990 by Bill and Joan Russell, and Owen and Sara Duvall.
 The all-volunteer non-profit organization has grown in influence and support, reaching about 22,000 visitors annually.

-Locations: Southern Oregon Coast with an office on Bandon Marsh National Wildlife Refuge and coastal wildlife interpretive locations at Simpson Reef near Charleston and Coquille Point of the Oregon Islands National Wildlife Refuge in Bandon.
+Locations: Southern Oregon Coast with an office on Bandon Marsh National Wildlife Refuge and coastal wildlife interpretive locations at Simpson Reef near Charleston and Coquille Point/Face Rock of the Oregon Islands National Wildlife Refuge in Bandon.

 Financial Support: SEA, Inc. is an all-volunteer non-profit organization that is supported by membership dues and donations from visitors and interested members of the public.
 Grants have previously been received from the Coquille Indian Tribe and the U.S. Fish and Wildlife Foundation for the purchase of new spotting scopes.